 Note on Lab: This course include a hands on laboratory involving multi-day experiments that the student performs at home.
 Except for a few household items, all the materials are included in the purchased kit from HOL Sciences.

-To order labpaq for Fall 2020 please use this link:
+To order labpaq for Summer 2021 please use this link:

 Please note that due to COVID-19, HOL is experiencing a longer than normal time in processing orders.
 We recommend you order your kits at east three weeks before the course begins.